 Jim Plath has been involved in Updike criticism and scholarship since the Eighties, when he wrote his dissertation on The Painterly Aspects of John Updike’s Fiction at the University of Wisconsin-Milwaukee.
 His essays on Updike subsequently have been included in Rabbit Tales: Poetry and Politics in John Updike’s ‘Rabbit’ Novels, John Updike and Religion: The Sense of the Sacred and the Motions of Grace, The Cambridge Companion to John Updike, and Critical Insights: John Updike.
-He is the editor of Conversations with John Updike and of a forthcoming volume to be published by Lehigh University Press, Native Son: John Updike’s Pennsylvania Interviews, he has written or edited two volumes on Ernest Hemingway, three Critical Insights volumes (Raymond Carver, Casablanca, and Conspiracies), and The 100 Greatest Literary Characters.
+In addition to editing Conversations with John Updike and John Updike’s Pennsylvania Interviews, he has written or edited two volumes on Ernest Hemingway, three Critical Insights volumes (Raymond Carver, Casablanca, and Conspiracies), and The 100 Greatest Literary Characters.
 In 2004 he received his university’s highest award for teaching, service, and scholarship, and in a previous lifetime he directed the Hemingway Days Writers’ Workshop in Key West and edited the award-winning Clockwatch Review: a journal of the arts.

 A member of the Rhodes English Department since 1996, Marshall Boswell teaches courses in 20th Century American literature and fiction writing.
 He is the author of John Updike’s Rabbit Tetralogy: Mastered Irony in Motion and Understanding David Foster Wallace.
 In addition, Marshall has published two works of fiction, the story collection Trouble with Girls (Algonquin 2003), which was an April 2003 Book Sense 76 pick, and the novel, Alternative Atlanta (Delacorte Press 2005), both of which are now available in paperback.
 Most recently, he completed work as editor and primary contributor for the final volume of a forthcoming four-volume Encyclopedia of American Literature.
 His stories have appeared in Playboy, Shenandoah, New England Review, The Missouri Review, and New Stories from the South.
 In 2002 he won the Clarence Day Award for Outstanding Teaching, while in 2007 he won the Clarence Day Award for Outstanding Research and Creative Activity.